nareddyt/discover-rewards-notifier/docs/privacy-policy.md

 ## Changes to This Privacy Policy

 I may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
-I will notify you of any changes by posting the new Privacy Policy on this page and sending a notification via the Chrome extension.
+I will notify you of any changes by posting the new Privacy Policy on this page.
 These changes are effective immediately after they are posted on this page.

 ## Contact Us